 Tips on writing the covering letter

 Confidence in the English language is essential for success in your studies.
 Thus, one purpose of the covering letter is to give us an idea of your language skills.
-Describe to us in one to one-and-a-half DIN A4 pages (font: Arial 12, single line spacing) why you are interested in the course you have chosen, why you would like to study at BiTS, and what your expectations are.
+Describe to us in one to one-and-a-half DIN A4 pages (font: Arial 12, single line spacing) why you are interested in the course you have chosen, why you would like to study at UE, and what your expectations are.
 You should also include in your covering letter any special characteristics or inspiring experience based on previous internships or work experience.

 You will be given a current scientific text in English to read and on which we will then thoroughly quiz you.
 There is also a grammar component to the test.